Sign up for our emails

 Message from the Chaplain

-The Bishop of Southwark has asked all clergy to pause in prayer at 1.00pm and 7.00pm each day, praying for our nation and all those affected by the coronavirus in the saying of the Lord’s Prayer.
+The Bishop of Southwark has asked all clergy to pause in prayer at 1pm and 7pm each day, praying for our nation and all those affected by the Coronavirus in the saying of the Lord’s Prayer.
 Again you also might consider pausing in what you are doing and joining in the wave of prayer.

-These are strange and unsettling times but it is important that we continue to show our love and concern for each other by keeping to the guidance about how to care for our own and each other’s health and by keeping in touch as best we can.
-I continue to be available by email and mobile phone. email@example.com 07814 704704.
+As we start to emerge from some of the restrictions placed upon us by the pandemic it is important that we continue to show our love and concern for each other by keeping to the guidance about how to care for our own and each others’ health and by keeping in touch as best we can.
+I continue to be available by email and mobile phone: 07814 704704.
 I will be pleased to have any news or prayer requests.

 Jesus Christ is the light of the world.
 The Light shines in the darkness and the darkness has not overcome it.